mecaniser/Basic-Portfolio/README.md

 ---
 _Jquery will initialize Materialize_
 ---
-`AnimateCSS to animate speciefic elements`
+`AnimateCSS to animate specific elements`
 ---

 `All tools below were used at my best knowledge to build up my portfolio to this stage`